2020 Hanuman Jayanti

 Why is Hanuman Jayanti celebrated

 The very image of vitality, Lord Hanuman is said to have the capacity to assume any frame voluntarily, use rocks, move mountains, dash through the air, and rivals Garuda in quickness of flight.
 He is revered as a deity with supernatural forces and has the capacity to vanquish malicious spirits.
-Hanuman, who helped Lord Rama is his quest to eliminate evil forces, is amongst the most popular deities in Hindu religion.
+Hanuman, who helped Lord Rama in his quest to eliminate evil forces, is amongst the most popular deities in Hindu religion.
 He is said to be an incarnation or avatar of Lord Shiva and represents strength, determination and loyalty.

 Birth Story of Lord Hanuman

 Punjikasthala, the attendant of Vrihaspati, the gurus of devtas, was cursed to be born in the form of a female monkey.
 To escape the curse, she was to give birth to an incarnation of Lord Shiva.
 Born as Anjana, the apsara undertook a vigorous penance to please Lord Shiva.
-Happy with her penance, Shiva granted her the boon.
+Impressed by her devotion, Shiva granted her the boon.

 Meanwhile, the king of Ayodhya, Dashrath was performing a yagna to seek divine children.
-The God of fire, Agni gave King Dashrath with a bowl of sacred dessert as prasad .
+The God of fire, Agni blessed King Dashrath with a bowl of sacred dessert as prasad .
 While Dashrath’s wives consumed the prasad, a kite snatched part of the desert and dropped it where Anjana was meditating.
 The wind god, Pavana, carried the prasad into her hands.
 Anjana gave birth to Lord Hanuman after consuming the divine prasad.
 As an incarnation of Lord Shiva, Lord Hanuman is also known as Rudra Avatar.
 With Pavana as his godfather, he is known as Pavanaputra.

 Anjana gave birth to Lord Hanuman on the full moon day of the Hindu month of Chaitra.
 Devotees throng Hanuman temples and offer prayers on this day to instil positivity in their life and to get rid of evil powers and spirits.

 Hanuman Jayanti Dates